-On Thursday, Sept.
-24 at 10:45 a.m.
-Singapore Standard Time, ARSA Executive Director Sarah MacLeod will present for MRO Asia-Pacific Virtual.
-MacLeod will dip into her decades of global aviation experience to explore “Regulatory Ramifications” of current events and future development in the industry.
+On Sept.
+24 , ARSA Executive Director Sarah MacLeod presented for MRO Asia-Pacific Virtual.
+MacLeod dipped into her decades of global aviation experience to explore “Regulatory Ramifications” of current events and future development in the industry.

 Previous MRO Event updates from ARSA...

 On April 10-11, Vice President of Communications Brett Levanto returned to Orlando for MRO Americas.
 During the event, held at the Orange County Convention Center, Levanto facilitated an invitation-only session on AMT workforce development efforts related to military-to-civilian transitions (and the need to ensure a viable supply of technical talent across aerospace and defense).
 He also walked the convention floor to visit ARSA members and allies, observed the Aerospace Maintenance Competition and listened in on regulatory and business updates provided through panel discussions and plenary session presentations.

 Levanto’s attendance was made possible through support by AAR Corp., an ARSA corporate member and industry leading organization that has committed to helping the association improve the regulatory environment, generate workforce opportunity and increase aviation business efficiency.

 See the sights at the event – through Levanto’s eyes – by navigating the gallery of images below.
 Where you at MRO Americas?
 Want to get the association involved in your event representation?
 Contact ARSA to share your experience and learn how to get the association into your event plans.